Chanhoon21/aicounselingtraining/README.md

 - **Real-time Voice Communication**: WebRTC-based voice interaction with AI
 - **Scenario Management**: Pre-built and custom counseling scenarios
+- **User-specific Scenarios**: Each user can create and manage their own scenarios privately
 - **Emotion-Aware AI**: AI responds with appropriate emotional tones based on scenarios
 - **Dynamic Voice Modulation**: Real-time adjustment of AI's emotional state
 - **English Interface**: Full English UI and voice responses
 - **OpenAI Realtime API**: Powered by GPT-4o Realtime with expressive voice synthesis
 - **User API Key Support**: Each user provides their own OpenAI API key for privacy and cost control

+## User Management

+### Scenario Privacy
+- **Default Scenarios**: Pre-built scenarios available to all users
+- **Personal Scenarios**: Custom scenarios created by users are private and only visible to the creator
+- **User Identification**: Each user gets a unique ID stored locally for session persistence
+- **Scenario Management**: Users can create, view, and delete their own scenarios

+### How It Works
+1. **First Visit**: A unique user ID is automatically generated and stored in your browser
+2. **Scenario Creation**: When you create a new scenario, it's associated with your user ID
+3. **Private Access**: Only you can see and manage scenarios you've created
+4. **Session Persistence**: Your user ID persists across browser sessions using local storage

 ## Tech Stack